 Everyone loves to say that employees are a small business’ greatest asset.
-Where the disorganized small business owner fails is in expecting their employees to motivate themselves.
+So where does the disorganized small business owner fail?
+He is expecting his employees to motivate themselves.
 “Keeping employees motivated and engaged is the primary role of the small business owner as a leader,” says Tom Wills, owner of UrbanFlower in Sydney, Australia.

-Gallup estimates the cost of poor management and lost productivity from employees in the U.S. who are not engaged or actively disengaged to be between $960 billion and $1.2 trillion per year.
+Gallup estimates the cost of poor management and lost productivity from employees in the U.S. who are not engaged to be between $960 billion and $1.2 trillion per year.

-“Unhappy employees who leave work at the end of the week feeling worn down and unmotivated, aren’t being their most productive”. says Joseph Martin, http://hijoemartin.com, When employees are feeling the same way as the owner; disorganized, overwhelmed and stressed out, this naturally shows in their interaction with customers and ultimately creates a bad customer experience.
+“Unhappy employees who leave work at the end of the week feeling worn down and unmotivated, aren’t being their most productive”. says Joseph Martin, http://hijoemartin.com, When employees are feeling the same way as the owner; disorganized, overwhelmed and stressed out, this naturally shows in their interaction with customers.
+And this ultimately creates a bad customer experience.

 Here are a few tips on how to keep employees motivated and energized:

-- Check in with employees and give them the tools they need to be efficient.
+- Check in with employees.
+Give them the tools they need to be efficient.

 - Include them in implementing new efficiency processes.